OctopusDeploy/docs/docs/how-to/move-the-octopus-home-folder-and-the-tentacle-home-and-application-folders.md

 ---

-# Move the Octopus Home folder
+# Move the Octopus Home folder {#MovetheOctopusHomefolderandtheTentacleHomeandApplicationfolders-MovetheOctopusHomefolder}

 Occasionally it may be necessary to change the location at which Octopus stores its data (called the "Octopus Home" folder) as well as the Registry Key which defines the Octopus Server instance.
 This can be done using the command-line on the Octopus server.